 • Poverty status is the percent of the population within a census tract whose income is less than twice the federal poverty level, as low income populations are more likely than wealthier populations to face adverse environmental burden.
-In their grant allocation EJ definition, SCAOMD includes areas where at least 10% of the
+In their grant allocation EJ definition, SCAQMD includes areas where at least 10% of the

-- population is below the federal poverty level.
-We recommend updating this to twice the federal poverty level to account for the higher than average cost of living in the SCAB and conservative federal poverty level value.
-Poverty data are from the ACS 5-year estimates for 2008-2012. - Age is the percent of the population within a census tract under age 10 or over age 65.
+- Age is the percent of the population within a census tract under age 10 or over age 65.
 Children can be particularly sensitive to the effects of air pollution due to both their high activity levels and their developing body and organ systems, and the elderly can be particularly sensitive to air pollution effects due to preexisting health conditions.
 Data are from the U.S. Census Bureau's 2010 decennial census. - Asthma is included as the age-adjusted rate of emergency department visits per 10,000 averaged between 2007 and 2009.
 These rates were modeled by the California Office of Statewide Health Planning and Development. - Education is the percent of the population within a census tract over age 25 with less than a high school education, as derived from the ACS 5-year estimates for 2008-2012. - Linguistic isolation is the percentage of households in which no one over age 14 speaks English very well or at all, as determined by the U.S. Census Bureau's 2008-2012 ACS estimates (California Office of Environmental Health Hazard Assessment, 2015). - Low birth weight is the modeled percent of low birth weights (less than 2,500 grams) within a census tract, averaged from California Department of Public Health 2006-2009 data. - Unemployment is the population over the age of 16 that is unemployed and eligible for the labor force.
-Unemployment data are from the ACS 5-year estimates for 2008-2012. - PM{2.5} concentrations are the annual mean PM{2.5} concentrations, averaged 2009-2011 with data from the California Air Resources Board. - Toxic cancer risks in the SCAB are modeled by SCAQMD, gridded to 2km x 2km grid cells.
+Unemployment data are from the ACS 5-year estimates for 2008-2012. - PM2.5 concentrations are the annual mean PM2.5 concentrations, averaged 2009-2011 with data from the California Air Resources Board. - Toxic cancer risks in the SCAB are modeled by SCAQMD, gridded to 2km x 2km grid cells.
 These risks are then mapped to census tracts to appropriately incorporate values into these definitions. - Ozone is incorporated as the amount of daily maximum 8-hour ozone concentration over the California standard, averaged 2009-2011 with data from the California Air Resources Board. - Drinking water contaminants are included as the drinking water contaminant index from the Drinking Water Systems Geographic Reporting Tool by the California Department of Public Health. - Pesticides are the total pounds of active pesticide ingredients (filtered for hazard and volatility) used in production-agriculture per square mile with data from the California Department of Pesticide Regulation.